NormalVR/Normcore-Documentation/src/realtime/networked-physics.md

 Nice and easy!

-It's worth noting that even though we are manipulating the world-space position and rotation of the object, `RealtimeTransform` synchronizes the `localPosition` , `localRotation`, and `localScale` properties.
+It's worth noting that even though we are manipulating the world-space position and rotation of the object, `RealtimeTransform` synchronizes the `localPosition`, `localRotation`, and `localScale` properties.
 This means that if you have multiple nested Transforms, you need to synchronize all of them with `RealtimeTransform`.

-Now if all you're doing is moving regular ol game objects, you're good to go.
+Now if all you're doing is moving regular ol' game objects, you're good to go.
 Feel free to hop off the train and get to it!
 However, if you're using rigidbodies, then let's keep going and explain how physics works.

 ### RealtimeTransform + Physics